 AP® WORLD HISTORY: MODERN

-Don’t cram for the World History: Modern exam.
-Cover all of the tested content, from the Global Tapestry in 1200 to Globalization in the present.
+Our AP World History review course covers all of the tested material in a month, from the Global Tapestry in 1200 to Globalization in the present.

 Our AP World History course is built using Barron’s tried-and-true content.
 Between your live sessions, continue reviewing key content and quizzing yourself with the included Barron’s book.